-So if we’re trying to avoid debt to do what we love, then we need to find areas to cut/decrease costs so we can afford that new greenhouse, fencing, new grain mill or whatever it is you’re saving up for.
+We are trying to do what we love but we need to find areas to cut/decrease costs so we can afford that new greenhouse, fencing, new grain mill or whatever it is you’re saving up for.
 Here’s some of the areas our family works on in order to keep the budget reasonable and not rack up debt doing what we love.

 Winter in southern Ontario can be a very expensive time of year, especially if you live rural and rely on oil and propane to heat your house like we do.
 One day we hope to switch the propane fireplaces for wood burning, but it might be a few years before we can do that.
 So in the meantime here are some tips to reduce your spending in the winter months.